gustavocadev/database-node/README.md

 Nodejs + Express,  database with JSON

 ### note
-*Morgan* need to be a dependecy, otherwise, the deploy won't work in heroku :/
+**Morgan** needs to be a dependecy, otherwise, the deploy won't work in heroku :/

 # to start the dev server
 ```